Jetsvk/Rename-Batch/README.md

    git clone https://github.com/your-username/Rename-Batch.git](https://github.com/Jetsvk/Rename-Batch)

 2. Copy rename.bat into the folder that contains the video files you want to rename.
+3. Customize the script based on your needs, using Notepad or any other text editing software.

+> ⚠️ Make sure to update the line

+ - ```bash
+   call set "new=%%old: =%%"
+ - ```bash
+   call set "new=%%new: =%%"

+> to match the naming pattern or logic you want.
+You might also need to adjust it if your batch file has a different structure or name.
-3. Run rename.bat Just double-click the file, and it will automatically rename the videos based on the script logic.
+4. Run rename.bat Just double-click the file, and it will automatically rename the videos based on the script logic.

 ## ⚙️ How to customize
 > [!NOTE]